B3rse/fasta_parser/README.md

 	`handler.write_sequences(fo, [max])`

 ### **FastaSequence**
-The FastaSequence is an object that stores the information for a fasta sequences.
+The FastaSequence is an object that stores the information for a fasta sequence.
 Contains the header of the sequence and the sequence itself.
 The sequence can be stored as a string of charachters or as a bitarray that represents the binary encoding for the sequence (two bits per character).

 #### Initialize the object
-Initialize the object with `sequence = fasta_parser.FastaSequence(header, sequence)`.
+Initialize the object with `sequence = fasta_parser.FastaHandler.FastaSequence(header, sequence)`.

 #### Access information stored in the object